-Several studies, including the UN Women’s The Global Economic Crisis and Gender Equality (2014), indicate that improving gender equality and women’s participation leads to economic growth.
-It can enhance productivity, improve development outcomes for future generations, and increase the quality of societal policies and institutions, including more-representative decision making.
+Several studies, indicate that improving gender equality and women’s participation leads such as female education and women’s share of employment, can have a positive impact on economic growth (UN Women, 2014).
+It can enhance productivity, improve development outcomes for future generations, and increase the quality of societal policies and institutions, including more representative decision making.

 Relevance to the SDGs